Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Background

 \section{Background}

-In this section, we discuss the level of anthropomorphism of humanoid robots.
-We then focus on its main capabilities: bipedal locomotion and whole-body manipulation.
+In this section, we focus on the humanoid robot's main capabilities: bipedal locomotion and whole-body manipulation.
 Finally, we detail the combined loco-manipulation skills with the state-of-the-art methods and current challenges.